stevenc49/stevenc49.github.io/_problems/llcycle.md

 {% endhighlight %}

-##### flodd - working
+#### Flodd - working

 Just keep it clean and clear and keep all 1) termination checks and 2) pointer advancements together.

-Some tips:
-- use While True and have return True and return False cases
-- try to account for all cases in if statement that will lead to True or False
+Some tips (to reduce chances of bugs):
+- add null checks for everything that could be null (ie: slow, fast and fast.next)
 - keep slow and fast pointer advancements in one if block (had bug when one was advanced but not the other)
+- use While True (instead of while fast) and have return True and return False cases
+- initialize slow and fast to be different, the check "if slow is fast" could get triggered too early

 {% highlight python %}